lykia-rs/lykiadb/README.md

-# lykia-lang
+# lykia-db
-Lykia is an embeddable, interpreted scripting language written in Rust.
-Created as a query language for Lykia project.
+Lykia is a toy document database basically written for educational purposes.
+It is planned to be a modest mixture of popular kids in town (e.g. SurrealDB).

 ## Overview
-- Written in Rust for performance, reliability, and safety.
+- Written in Rust
+- A weird scripting and query language, combination of PHP and SQL.
+Built based on the language "Lox" which is explained in the famous book, Crafting Interpreters.
+- A subset of JSON data types in both scripting language itself and storage
+- In-disk and in-memory storage
+- ACID compliance
+- Replication
 - A handy scripting language that is easy to use and provides a rich set of functions.
-- Built based on the language "Lox" which is explained in the famous book, Crafting Interpreters.

 ## Roadmap

-- [x] Core language features
+- [x] Core scripting language
+- [ ] SQL parsing
+- [ ] Query planning
+- [ ] Event loop for communication
+- [ ] In-memory storage engine
+- [ ] Bitcask storage engine
+- [ ] Transaction management with MVCC
+- [ ] B-Tree implementation for indexes
-- [ ] Pattern matching
+- [ ] Basic replication with Raft
 - [ ] Plug-in support
 - [ ] Basic type check